 You can choose to start the program in the fall term (early September), spring term (starting in January) or summer term (starting in May).
 Offered exclusively online, you can complete the program in 6 semesters (2 years, including summers).
 View the core curriculum here.

-- Introduction to legal Study and Legal Writing
+- Introduction to Legal Study and Legal Writing

 - Introduction to Health Law and Policy

 - Introduction to Legal Research

 - Advanced Investigations